efalk/trm/Forms.md

 Python3, it works better with Unicode characters since the Python3 version of curses handles Unicode.

-The basic usage is to create a Form object on top of a curses window (typically, but not necessarily, stdscr).
-Then create various Widget objects attached to that Form.
-Pass the list of Widgets to form.setWidgets() to complete the setup.
-Call form.redraw() and form.refresh() to get everything on the screen.
+The basic usage is to create a **Form** object on top of a curses window (typically, but not necessarily, stdscr).
+Then create various **Widget** objects attached to that Form.
+Pass the list of Widgets to `form.setWidgets()` to complete the setup.
+Call `form.redraw()` and `form.refresh()` to get everything on the screen.

-Use form.getUchar() to read one keystroke from the user.
+Use `form.getUchar()` to read one keystroke from the user.
 This takes the form of a unicode character or an integer keycode (e.g. curses.KEY\_UP).
-Pass these keys to form.handleKey().
-The form may use the keystroke for its own purposes (e.g. TAB or KEY\_BTAB will shift focus to the next or previous widget).
-In this case, the Form will return True to indicate that the key was consumed.

-Otherwise, the key is passed to whichever widget currently has focus.
+Pass these keys to `form.handleKey()`.
+The key is passed to whichever widget currently has focus.
 That widget will return None to indicate that it wasn't interested in the key, otherwise it will return a value that depends on the widget.
 The Form will return whatever the widget returns.

+If the widget wasn't interested in the key, the form may use the keystroke for its own purposes (e.g. TAB or KEY\_BTAB will shift focus to the next or previous widget).
+In this case, the Form will return True to indicate that the key was consumed.

-In general, form.handleKey() returns None if the key was not used, or anything else if it was.
+In general, `form.handleKey()` returns None if the key was not used, or anything else if it was.

 There are no layout classes or container widgets.
-Client is completely responsible for layout out the widgets within the form.
+Client is completely responsible for layout of the widgets within the form.

 Most changes to any widget require calling `refresh()` to flush the changes to the screen.
 When making multiple changes, you can wait